 That November day, as Winfrey interviewed a Sun-Times editor on her studio sofa, she held that paper aloft and declared:

 I love to check out front pages of newspapers from all over the country and find my favorites and at least three times during these historic last three months my hometown paper — the Chicago Sun-Times — has been spot on…

 Out of which, if Oprah “loves to check out front pages of newspapers,” one could see naturally emerging some sort of regular Oprah feature, an “Oprah’s Newspaper Club” of sorts.
 Of course, unlike with her Book Club, nearly all of the Newspaper Club’s assigned readings would be readily available for free.
 So what Oprah would really need to “talk up” is paying for newspapers.

 So: would you pay for Oprah-endorsed news?
-(Or, as Franko would probably phrase it, wouldn’t your wife and your mother?)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(Or, as Franko would probably phrase it, wouldn’t your wife and your mother?)Liz Cox Barrett is a writer at CJR.